-If you’re looking for your next BBQ party appetizer then get a load of this grilled potato wedges recipe.
-Seasoned with paprika and salt before seared over hickory smoke, this take on fries is bound to be unlike anything you’ve had before.
+Looking for your new favorite BBQ appetizer?
+Get a load of this grilled potato wedges recipe.
+Seasoned with paprika and salt, seared over hickory smoke, this take on grilled fries is unlike anything you’ve had before.

 They’re prepared with a blend of oil and seasoning to give them a natural crisp as they cook.
 For me, it’s this finish that makes them so addictive.

 What’s the best type of potato for grilled wedges?

 Russet potatoes are great for high heat searing.
 They have thin skin, making them easy to cook through evenly, developing a golden brown outside crispy and fluffy inside.
 Russets are great for baking and french fries, so they’re good enough for us to use as wedges.

 Ensure you get organic potatoes.
 Russets (also called Idaho potatoes) are often prone to containing pesticides, but going organic will help get around this.
 You want a firm and smooth potato, each uniform in size.

 Start by washing and scrubbing your potatoes under a cold tap.
 Slice each potato lengthwise into halves.
 Place each half face down on your chopping board, and cut lengthwise again to produce quarters.
 Cut one more time to leave you with eight wedges per potato.
 Make sure you do this as evenly as possible.

 Put the raw wedges in a large bowl and submerge in hot water.
 Leave to soak for 5-10 minutes.
 Soaking the wedges will make the skin more crispy.
 After ten minutes, remove from water and pat down to dry with a paper towel.